Fintech startup Sentieo raises $20M to drive digital transformation

-New Delhi, May 25 (IANS) Fintech startup Sentieo on Tuesday announced it has raised $20 million in its Series B round of funding, led by Ten Coves Capital with participation from existing investors Centana Growth Partners and Studio Management.
+New Delhi: Fintech startup Sentieo on Tuesday announced it has raised $20 million in its Series B round of funding, led by Ten Coves Capital with participation from existing investors Centana Growth Partners and Studio Management.

 With this latest funding, the US and Delhi-based Sentieo has now secured $62 million in total capital.